Customize Consent Preferences

 Beginners Jazz Workshop (Weekly Class)

 Wednesdays (12.45pm-1.45pm) during term time.
 This weekly workshop will cover learning a tune and improvising around it, as well as analysis of the chords and scales.
 Bring along your own instrument and music stand and you'll have a chance to study the following musical types - New Orleans jazz, Swing, Bepop, Blues, Latin.
 The class is led by volunteer Rick Atkins.
 Rick is a jazz enthusiast wants to share his love of the genre with others.
 Rick plays guitar in the Sound Force Big Band.
-You can contact Rick on 07960 985 188 or email ratkins161@gmail.com
+You can contact Rick on email ratkins161@gmail.com

 Location Queens Park Arts Centre